Compliance and enforcement

 The failure of powerlines and associated assets can lead to fires or bushfires – with significant consequences for people and property.

 Vegetation that comes into contact with powerlines can start fires, cause power outages and could result in electrocutions.
 It is considered a state-significant risk as it has the potential to start devastating bushfires.

 The Victorian Government is investing in electricity network infrastructure, to support the development of 6 Renewable Energy Zones (REZs).

 Renewable energy solutions are evolving, with new technology introduced to the market.
 ESV has highlighted the need for greater regulatory to focus to ensure owners and operators of complex installations address energy safety.

 ESV will implement measures and undertake activities to ensure that we achieve decarbonisation of the Victorian gas network without compromise to public safety.

 There have been recent instances of fire caused by battery energy storage (BES) systems in Victoria and other jurisdictions.
 Increased uptake of BES systems requires ongoing regulatory vigilance and the development of further safety insights.

 Electrical work that is not carried out safely in line with applicable Australian Standards can cause injury, death or fires.
 Maintaining compliance among licensed electrical workers and licensed electrical inspectors ensures the safety of the Victorian community and electrical workers.

-Read the Gas appliance safety information sheet.
+Read the Electrical work information sheet.